 Adjusting to a low-dairy or dairy-free diet might seem overwhelming.
 There are many dairy-free milk options on the market, but it’s important to be a conscientious shopper.
 Whereas most dairy-free beverages use non-food flavorings and additives like carrageenan, all plant-based Mooala products are made with real ingredients, and are USDA-certified organic, Kosher and GMO-free.

 Another concern for people cutting dairy is vitamin D and calcium deficiencies.
 Fortunately, there are foods you can add to your diet so you get these important nutrients.
 Egg yolks, canned tuna and almonds are good sources of vitamin D. Spinach, kale, collards and white beans are good sources of calcium.
-What’s more, many common grocery store items are fortified with calcium and vitamin D as well, such as breakfast cereals and orange juice.
+What’s more, many common grocery store items are fortified with calcium and vitamin D, such as breakfast cereals and orange juice.
 Just look at the label for more information.

 There are plentiful options to eat well and go dairy-free if you have lactose sensitivities.
 Have fun exploring new recipes that support your nutritional needs.
 One that features many of these powerful dairy-free foods is a tasty smoothie you can whip up in just minutes: